banisterious/obsidian-sonigraph/README.md

 **Transform your knowledge graph into immersive orchestral soundscapes.**

-Sonigraph is an Obsidian plugin that maps the visual structure of your knowledge graph to rich musical parameters, creating dynamic orchestral compositions with 34 instruments, advanced effects processing, and real-time audio synthesis.
+Sonigraph is an Obsidian plugin that maps the visual structure of your knowledge graph to rich musical parameters, creating dynamic orchestral compositions with 34 instruments, continuous audio layers, advanced effects processing, and real-time audio synthesis.
+Features Freesound.org integration for high-quality environmental samples and intelligent content-aware mapping.

 <table align="center">
 <tr>